Triamec/InputOutput/README.md

 The InputOutput sample is a .NET Windows Forms application demonstrating how to read inputs to and write outputs from your devices using the Triamec Advanced Motion (TAM) Software.

+For the inputs two different methods are shown: Polling and cyclic subscription via a listener.
+Due to Windows Timer limitations, the polling event runs up to 100Hz, while the listening up to 10kHz.

 **Check the respective Hardware Manual for the input and output limits at https://www.triamec.com/en/documents.html**

 *Caution: you may harm your hardware when executing sample applications